marcellodebernardi/loss-landscapes/README.md

     def __call__(self, model_wrapper: TorchModelWrapper) -> np.ndarray:
         return self.loss_fn(model_wrapper(self.inputs), self.target).clone().detach().numpy()
 ````

+The user may create custom `Metric`s in a similar manner.
+One complication is that the `Metric` class'
+`__call__` method is designed to take as input a `ModelWrapper` rather than a model.
+This class is internal
+to the library and exists to facilitate the handling of the myriad of different models a user may pass as
+inputs to a function such as `loss_landscapes.planar_interpolation()`.
+It is sufficient for the user to know
+that a `ModelWrapper` is a callable object that can be used to call the model on a given input (see the `call_fn`
+argument of the `ModelInterface` class in the next section).
+The class also provides a `get_model()` method
+that exposes a reference to the underlying model, should the user wish to carry out more complicated operations
+on it.

 In summary, the `Metric` abstraction adds a great degree of flexibility.
 An metric defines what quantity
 dependent on model parameters the user is interested in evaluating, and how to evaluate it.
 The user could define,